lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

 ## Output

 The output required for the assignment is a single number, the average calculated across all of the sensor files that were in the list of ID numbers passed into the function as an argument.
+Note that the average must be calculated across the non-missing values of the selected pollutant, because if one includes the missing values in the mean calculation, the result will be `NA`.

 # Designing a Solution